CentreSecuriteIA/textbook/docs/includes/abbreviations.md

-*[ACDC]: Automatic Circuit DisCovery
+*[ACDC]: Automatic Circuit DisCovery an algorithm that automates the process of finding circuits within neural networks.
 *[activations]: The outputs produced by neurons or units in a neural network after processing input data through a layer.
-*[activation patching]: A method used for understanding which components of a model are responsible for specific behaviors by replacing activations from one input with those from another and observing the impact on output.
+*[activation patching]: A technique that identifies which parts of a neural network are responsible for specific behaviors by selectively replacing activations.
-*[activation steering]: A technique for controlling a model’s output by modifying its activations during inference, directing the model toward desired outcomes without retraining.
+*[activation steering]: A technique to control model behavior by modifying internal activations during inference, directing the model toward desired outcomes without retraining.

 *[channel]: A channel refers to a dimension within a layer’s activations.
 *[channels]: Channels refer to a dimension within a layer’s activations.
 *[circuit]: Collection of neurons or components that work together to perform a specific function.